Do I have to have any special

 Yes

-you can!
-The "support us" web page lists several ways you can make a
+our web page lists several ways you can make a

 donation towards the cost of a house or latrine.